maxklumker/FInest-Website/README.md

 # Westendsfinest Website

-**URL:** www.westendsfinest.de
-The official website of the rapgroup "Westendsfinest"
+**URL:** www.westendsfinest.de is the official website of the rapgroup "Westendsfinest"

 ## Requirements